Like the time before being born.

 She knew that the chamber had been spotless when they stepped into it just moments ago.
 She knew it because details like this never alluded a person in pursuit of these clues her entire life.
 She knew the dust was wrong.
 Once she knew that, she looked down and knew the other things that were wrong as well.

 Lots of them.
 Like those of Thrak.
-Only many many more.
+But there were others, boots.
+They were recent in the dust of many years.
 She looked at him and he looked back at her.

 As if to give proof he showed the bottom of his chicken like foot to the others.
 He was right.
 These tracks, of which there were many, were different than his.
 Similar, yet different.